Michael Eisenberg: Career

 In 2013, he co-founded Aleph, a venture capital fund based in Tel Aviv, together with Eden Shochat.
 Aleph is an early-stage fund with $850M under management focused on partnering with Israeli entrepreneurs to build large and impactful global brands.
-Since its founding, Aleph has invested in over 50 companies, including Melio, Lemonade Frank (acquired in 2021 by JP Morgan), Freightos, Bringg, JoyTunes, Healthy.io, Fabric, Windward, Honeybook and Nexar.
+Since its founding, Aleph has invested in over 50 companies, including Melio, Lemonade Frank (acquired in 2021 by JP Morgan, and as of July 2023, embroiled in a lawsuit over falsified company performance data), Freightos, Bringg, JoyTunes, Healthy.io, Fabric, Windward, HoneyBook and Nexar.

 The fund has seven exits to date, among them four M&A transactions and two public offerings.
-Lemonade (NYSE: LMND) was traded at a market cap of $3.88 billion as of November 2021, while Windward and WeWork (NYSE: WE), went public through a SPAC.
+Lemonade (NYSE: LMND) once neared a market cap of $13 billion in early 2021, but now worth only $1.15 billion as of Q2 2023, while Windward, WeWork (NYSE: WE), and Freightos (NYSE: CRGO) went public through a SPAC.
+Market performance of these exits has been poor.
+Freightos and Windward both lost over 65% of their market value since public debut (as of July 2023) and WeWork famously imploded, losing 98% of its value over a 5-year period ending in Q2 2023.